The Miracle (1959 film): Development

 The movie was based on a play of the same name produced by Max Reinhardt, who staged it successfully in London in 1911.
 In 1912 Reinhardt sold the world-wide film rights to Joseph Menchen, who produced the first authorised film of The Miracle in December 1912.
 Menchen sold the US, Canadian and all-Americas film rights to A. H. Woods for $25,000, who showed the film in New York City in 1913.

 A 1924 Reinhardt co-production with Morris Gest in New York starring Lady Diana Cooper aroused interest in a re-make by Metro-Goldwyn Pictures with Menchen's involvement.
 However, Woods sold his rights to First National Pictures, whose ownership was established in a judgement of the New York Supreme Court in First National Pictures, Inc. and Woods v.
 Metro-Goldwyn Pictures & Menchen et al., October 1927.
-Warner Bros. acquired a majority interest in First National in 1928, and along with it the film rights to The Miracle.
+Warner Bros.
+Pictures acquired a majority interest in First National Pictures in 1928, and along with it the film rights to The Miracle.
 (Note: A statement on an old Warner Bros. file card (reported in a 1958 article in the New York Times) makes the claim that Warners "bought this from Max Reinhardt years ago."
 The full story may not have been known.)

 Various scripts were written over the intervening years by Ulrich Steindorff, Wolfgang Reinhardt, and James Hilton, among others.
 The film was scheduled for filming in 1942, and was to have been presented in a four-hour version produced by Wolfgang Reinhardt, son of Max Reinhardt.
 However, the project was shelved until 1958, when a script from Frank Butler was announced as film-able.
 The movie was to be shot in the Cinemiracle process in association with National Theatres, (Note: National Theatres Inc. (no relation to First National) was the successor theater company to Twentieth-Century Fox's movie theaters after antitrust legislation in c1951.) but this did not happen.

 While the original play and film had been set in medieval times, this version was set during the Napoleonic era in Spain – its climax involved the Battle of Waterloo, with Torin Thatcher making a cameo appearance as Arthur Wellesley, 1st Duke of Wellington (Napoleon is never seen in the film).